Spring is here and right on queue the cloud cover is opening and on comes the sun.

 Feed ‘em up

 Apply organically based fertiliser to all plants, especially roses, citrus, fruit trees and vines.
-Use a specialised fertilizer, such as Bush Tucker, for native plants.
+Use a specialised fertilizer, such as Bush Tucker, for

 Boost spring flowering bulbs with regular liquid feeds during and after flowering as they store vital nutrients for next year’s show.